 Once policies and procedures are in place, it’s important to sound the horn, so to speak.

-A number of organizations, such as PwC, have recently declared that they want to attract independent contractors, and have adopted an understanding that leveraging independence is not only necessary, but also strategically healthy.
+A number of organizations, such as PwC and Salesforce, have recently declared that they want to attract independent contractors, and have adopted an understanding that leveraging independence is not only necessary, but also strategically healthy.

 From an organizational standpoint, human resources and procurement teams, along with key stakeholders, have gotten together to collectively build out processes and policies to get independent contractors to find their company and stay engaged.
 There has become a strong demand from the independent talent population for a program that would introduce a job board or way to find work, keeping them engaged and their project pipeline full.
 MBO Partners has answered this call in their own right, developing MBO’s marketplace.

 Organizations have begun to carve out their own solutions as well, building off of their existing talent processes and career sites, as they shift their focus to letting independents know that “you’re welcome here.
 We’ve got opportunities and can keep your project pipeline full.”